Rust-Simply/idiomatic-rust-in-simple-steps/src/language-basics/control-flow.md

 Labels start with a single quote `'` and mark the loop they are for with a colon.

 This very contrived example steps through a set of instructions.
-See if you can guess the what will happen (see below for the answer).
+See if you can guess what will happen (see below for the answer).

 ```rust